 One of the things that made him stand out was how he made hillbilly music swing at the age where country music and bluegrass groups would shun drummers altogether.

 It might have been tough for the style to pick had not involved his unrelenting efforts.
-And this is why Fontana continues to hold a special place in the hearts of many drummers.
+And this is why Fontana continues to hold a special place in the hearts of many best drummers.

 It was not that he was a different drummer, but his drumming styles were all unique.
 He made music as though every piece was meant to stir unique emotion and reaction with the listener.